mautic/mautic-community-handbook/pages/03.community-portal/04.meetings/docs.md

 ![subscribe-assembly-calendar](subscribe-assembly-calendar.png "subscribe-assembly-calendar")

+To subscribe to all events site-wide, follow the same process but use the Meetings & Events menu item on the main menu.

 ## Creating a meeting

 To create a meeting you need to be logged in as a team lead or assistant team lead.